Xceptance/xlt-documentation/content/en/load-testing/Advanced/150-results.md

 ## Collected Values

-When running a load test, the XLT framework automatically collects a lot of information about the transactions, actions, and requests being executed and certain events.
+When running a load test, the XLT framework automatically collects a lot of information about the transactions, actions, and requests being executed as well as event information.
 Additional custom timers and events can be added programmatically using the XLT API.
-Last but not least, each agent process monitors its resource usage and logs these values as well.
-All this data will later be the source for the XLT load test report.
+Last but not least, each agent process monitors its resource usage and logs these values.

 These values are stored -- separately for each test case and each virtual user -- in a file named `results/<TestCaseName>/<UserNo>/timers.csv`.
 Agent resource usage data will be written to `results/Agent-JVM-Monitor/0/timers.csv`.
 As the name already suggests, the file format is CSV.
 See the following snippet for an example: